-Sampling Location PWQO Non-Conformance Five (5) Year Trend Analysis Sampling Location Summer 2021 Increasing Decreasing STN-1 (background) • DO (low) • Iron Chloride Conductivity (field-tested) Conductivity (lab-tested) Sodium TDS Dissolved Oxygen (DO)
+Sompling Logation PWQO Non-Conformance Five (5) Year Trend Analysis Sampling Location Summer 2022 Increasing Decreasing STN-1 (background) DO (low)Iron PotassiumSodium No significant trends Phosphorus •

 Dissolved oxygen (DO), iron, and phosphorus concentrations have historically not met PWQO limits at surface water location STN-1 in previous summer sampling events (Table 5).
 All non-conformances with the PWQO at background location STN-1 were attributed to either naturally-occurring or upstream sources, and not to landfill-related activities.
-In 2021, the concentration of chloride was documented to be higher than the limit of Table B of the TGD for the summer 2021 sampling event at background location STN-1.
 Due to the proximity of STN-1 to Highway 41, and the direction of surface water flow, winter road maintenance activities along Highway 41 and resultant effects on the solubility of many parameters of the surface water suite are interpreted to be related to the noted increasing trends in results at STN-1 (Table 5; Figure 4).
-Surface water quality results from STN-1 were interpreted to be representative of background surface water quality at the Griffith Waste Disposal Site in 2021.
+Surface water quality results from STN-1 were interpreted to be representative of background surface water quality at the Griffith Waste Disposal Site in 2022.

 Surface water location STN-5 is located on an ephemeral drainage channel that flows intermittently into the small surface water stream where surface water sampling locations STN-1 and STN-4 are sampled (Figure 4).
-The most recent sampling event at STN-5 was in May 2017 (Table 5), and in summer 2021 surface water was observed in sufficient quantities at STN-5 for sampling purposes.
-The following photograph is representative of surface water location STN-5 in 2021:
+The following photograph is representative of surface water location STN-5 :